AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 This guide gives an overview of the key functionalities of Campaign v8, for marketers transitioning from Campaign Standard to Campaign v8.

-You can access Adobe Campaign v8 via the client console or the Web User Interface.
+You can access Adobe Campaign v8 via the client console or the Web user interface.
 The web interface lets you create, manage and execute key marketing actions.
 The new Adobe Campaign Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
 Learn more in this section.
 [Learn more](../../v8/get-started/user-interface.md).

 With the migration, all your data from Campaign Standard is imported in Campaign v8, ensuring a smooth transition with minimal disruption to your ongoing operations.